 On December 22, 2016, the Company acquired a solar PV project (see Note 3) currently under construction as well as an associated construction loan agreement with a bank for use in providing non-recourse financing for this acquired solar PV project currently under construction.
-The construction loan agreement provides for a \$10,694 construction facility and bears interest at a rate of 13.00% per annum.
-The facility matures on May 30, 2017, and all remaining unpaid amounts outstanding under the facility will be due at that time.
-At December 31, 2016, \$9,503 was outstanding under the construction loan.
-The Company has classified this debt as non-current as of December 31, 2016, due to the Company's intention to refinance the construction loan to a term loan prior to the maturity date.
-This construction loan contains a subjective acceleration clause that allows the bank to call the debt, if a material adverse change occurs.
-If exercised, the subjective acceleration clause provides for a 60-day notice period to repay the construction loan balance.
-At December 31, 2016, the bank had not exercised the subjective acceleration clause.
+The construction loan agreement provided for a \$10,694 construction facility and bore interest at a rate of 13.00% per annum.
+The facility matured on May 30, 2017, and all remaining unpaid amounts outstanding under the facility were paid at that time; thus at December 31, 2017 \$0 was outstanding under the construction loan.
+The Company did refinance the construction loan to a term loan during the three months ended June 30, 2017.
+This construction loan contained a subjective acceleration clause that allowed the bank to call the debt, if a material adverse change occurred.
+If exercised, the subjective acceleration clause provided for a 60-day notice period to repay the construction loan balance.
+The bank did not exercise the subjective acceleration clause during the term of the loan agreement.